 Details of the Residency

-The resident artists may live in the Voncannon House at a subsidized rate.
+The resident artists may live in the Voncannon House.
 They will be responsible for basic maintenance and cleanliness of the living space.

-They will have access to all facilities in the Educational Building, including wheels, electric kiln and the two wood-fired kilns.
-Residents are encouraged to bring their own equipment.
+They will have access to all facilities in the Educational Building, including wheels, electric kiln and the two wood-fired kilns, as well as personal (or shared) studio space.

 All clay, except as noted above, glaze materials, and other pottery supplies for their own work, will be purchased by the Resident.
-A standard fee will be levied for each use of the wood-fired kilns, and residents will follow NCPC policies regarding repairs and tidy up.
+A modest standard fee will be levied for each use of the wood-fired kilns (basically to cover the cost of wood), and residents will follow NCPC policies regarding repairs and tidy up.

 Engagement with the staff and the wider community is encouraged.
 Residents are also encouraged to network with the wider Seagrove community of potters, as well as the STARworks community, for professional development and social activities so that they may grow and develop both professionally and personally.